Unravel the intricacies of GST for commercial vehicles, covering rates, exemptions, compliance, and industry-specific considerations.

 Input tax credit (ITC) is a credit that a registered taxpayer can claim on the GST paid on inputs used in the course of business.
 ITC can be used to offset the GST payable on output.

 Registered taxpayers who purchase commercial vehicles for business purposes can claim ITC on the GST paid on the purchase of the vehicle.
 However, there are some restrictions on the ITC that can be claimed.
-For example, ITC cannot be claimed on the GST paid on the purchase of motor vehicles used for the transportation of persons with a seating capacity of less than or equal to 13 persons, including the driver.
+For example, input tax credit cannot be claimed on the GST paid on the purchase of motor vehicles used for the transportation of persons with a seating capacity of less than or equal to 13 persons, including the driver.

-Impact of GST on Cars Pricing
+Impact of GST on Commercial Vehicle Pricing

-GST on Vehicle Rentals and Leases
+GST on Commercial Vehicle Rentals and Leases

 The GST rate on commercial vehicle rentals and leases is 18%.
 This is the same rate that applies to the supply of other goods and services.
 However, there are some exemptions and concessions that are available to the commercial vehicle rental and leasing industry.
 For example, there is a concession that allows the lessor to pay GST on the lease amount on a quarterly basis, instead of on a monthly basis.